 - Spinal stenosis, which refers to the narrowing of the spinal canal through the spinal cord passes

-- Rheumatoid arthritis, which is an inflammatory condition that causes inflammation in the lining of your joints and surrounding areas
+- Different type of arthritis, these can be inflammatory conditions that causes inflammation in the lining of your joints and surrounding areas

 - Spondylolisthesis, which refers to when one of your vertebrae slips forward and out of position

-In very rare cases, back pain may also be the cause of cancer or an infection.
+In very rare cases, back pain may also be the cause of cancer or an infection (<1% of of cases).

-It is recommended that you see your health professional as soon as possible if you experience back pain and one of the below problems:
+It is recommended that you see your health professional if you experience back pain and one of the below problems:

 - Ongoing and constant pain at night